justeslam/offsec2/notes/active_information_gathering.md

 #### Server Side Template Injection (SSTI)

-Check input fields, such as inserting {{7*7}} and seeing whether you get a string or 49.
-There are good resources on hacktricks.xyz.
+Check input fields, such as inserting {{7\*7}} and seeing whether you get a string or 49.
+There are good resources on hacktricks.xyz

 #### Modifying Response Header (IDOR)